etdev/algorithms/notes.md

 BFS also just provides an efficient way to visit each node in a graph once, and if necessary do some kind of processing on each of them.

-So how do you actually find the shortest path?